Tips to Prevent Rhabdomyolysis

 I have witnessed several cases of rhabdo within various fitness gyms and groups.
 A common thread is that these athletes all engaged in repetitive motion.
 In particular the observation was for those athletes that used eccentric motion.

 Examples of eccentric motion is described as performing ab situps on a Glute-Ham Developer (GHD machine).
 Another example is performing pull ups with a weight vest or weighted backpack.
-Both of these motions have an eccentric pull that accelerates muscle tissue tearing.
+Jumping pull-ups are notorious for taking out victims.

 If you work out in a gym that is educated in rhabdo – the coaches will be designing programs that will not put you at risk for this issue.
 Warning signs are extreme muscle soreness.